Severe Combined Immunodeficiency

 What are the symptoms of SCID?

 Symptoms usually appear in the first few months of life.
 Because the immune system cannot protect the baby's body, babies with the disorder tend to get one infection after another.
-Some of these bacterial infections may be life-threatening, including pneumonia (lung infection), meningitis (brain infection), and sepsis (blood infection).
+Some of these infections may be life-threatening, including pneumonia (lung infection), meningitis (brain infection), and sepsis (blood infection).

 To make matters worse, SCID patients often don't respond to the antibiotics used to treat bacterial infections.
 They may suffer more frequently from ear infections, sinus infections, a chronic cough, and rashes on the skin.